My Dinner

 Instructions

-• Peel the onions and garlic and chop finely.
-Peel the potato and carrots and chop them into bite-size pieces.
+• Peel the onions and garlic and chop them finely.
+Peel the potatoes and carrots and chop them into bite-sized pieces.
 Finely chop the parsley.
-Wash the cabbage and remove the outer leaves.
-Quarter through the stem and remove the dense core with a sharp knife and discard.
-Roughly slice into bite-size cubes.
+Wash the cabbage, remove the outer leaves, then quarter it through the stem.
+Remove the dense core with a sharp knife and discard.
+Roughly slice the cabbage into bite-sized pieces.

-• Add the cabbage with a teaspoon of salt.
-Briefly fry with the onions.
-The salt will extract moisture from the cabbage.
-Pour in the vegetable broth, the crushed juniper berries (affiliate link), bay leaves, and caraway seeds.
-Cover the pot with a lid and leave the cabbage to cook for a total of 40 minutes.
+• Add the cabbage along with 1 teaspoon of salt and briefly fry it with the onions.
+The salt will help draw out moisture from the cabbage.
+Pour in the vegetable broth along with the crushed juniper berries (affiliate link), bay leaves, and caraway seeds.
+Cover the pot and let the cabbage cook for 40 minutes over medium-low heat.

-• Now add in the potatoes, carrots and parsley and cook for a further 20 minutes until the vegetables are done.
+• Stir in the potatoes, carrots, and parsley.
+Continue cooking for another 20 minutes, or until the vegetables are tender.

-• Before serving add the sugar and vinegar to taste.
-The exact amount depends on your personal taste.
-Add until you achieve the desired sweet and sour flavor season with salt and pepper.
+• Before serving, add the sugar and vinegar to taste.
+The exact amount depends on your preference-adjust until you reach the desired balance of sweet and sour flavors.
+Season with salt and black pepper to taste.

 Notes